nickrusso42518/postman/ucsm/README.md

 format.

 ## Environments
-There are two environments included with the collection:
+There is one environment included with the collection:
-  * `always_on`: Contains host/credential information for the Cisco DevNet
-    "Always On" Open NX-OS Nexus 9kv device, which is publicly available to all.
-  * `reservable`: Contains host/credential information for the Cisco DevNet reservable NX-OS Nexus 9kv device, which requires a DevNet account and valid reservation to utilize.
+  * `reservable`: Contains host/credential information for the Cisco DevNet reservable UCS Manager/UCS Director instance, which requires a DevNet account and valid reservation to utilize.

 You can add custom environments for your own networks as you see fit.